 'If you wish to leave, you may'

-US Congresswoman Maxine Waters clashes with Treasury Secretary Steven Mnuchin over when he can leave a hearing.

-Mr Mnuchin was testifying to the House Financial Services Committee when he told the chair, Ms Waters, that he would be late for his next meeting.
+US Treasury Secretary Steven Mnuchin was testifying to Congress when he told the committee chair, Ms Waters, that he would be late for his next meeting.

 -